 Barney

 I’m a Percheron draft horse, but please don’t be intimidated by my size.
 I’m known as the ‘gentle giant’ around here and try hard to live up to that name.
+I also have a well-earned reputation of being ‘one of the kindest horses ever.’
 Truth be told, I’m a tad bit lazy and actually prefer to use as little energy as possible in lessons.
 However, the Ridin’ High instructors have recently discovered that I’m pretty good at trotting outside on trails…so I think my secret’s out!

 Jackson

-I’m a well-loved therapy horse at Ridin’ High and am happy to help more independent riders gain riding and life skills.
+I’m a well-loved therapy horse (and pretty much an icon) at Ridin’ High and am happy to help more independent riders gain riding and life skills.
 I’m also the ‘centerpiece’ for the First Responders and Veterans’ Program.
 I’ve got a great life here!
 My owner, Pat, pays for many ‘extras’ for me, including acupuncture, chiropractic work, customized shoeing, all of which keep me happy and comfortable.
-Thanks to Pat, my sponsors, and the Ridin’ High staff, I’m ‘living the dream.’
+Thanks to Pat, my sponsor (Stan Coffelt), and the Ridin’ High staff, I’m ‘living the dream.’

-For 2023, I’ve been sponsored by Barbara Ashton–THANKS!
+For 2026 I’ve been sponsored by Stan Coffelt–THANKS!

 Fancy

 Believe it or not, I’m a Tennessee Walking Horse who doesn’t gait–I trot.
 Before coming here, I was used for lessons for children, trail riding, and have even been in a parade or two.
-I’m on ‘free lease’ from a very busy family, who felt that my skill set and temperament would be great for Ridin’ High riders…and they were right!
-I’ve made the transition to being a therapy horse and am now used for several lessons each week.
+I’m on ‘free lease’ from a very generous family, who felt that my skill set and temperament would be great for Ridin’ High riders…and they were right!
+I’ve been at Ridin’ High for several years now and am a reliable lesson horse.

 Star